 There are a lot of opinions out there regarding whether or not to put your score on your resume.
 Some people say that they would hold it against you if your score was higher, while others could care less as long as you passed.
 To state licensing boards and future employers, passing is the only part that matters.

-Imagine if you were having to hire someone from hundreds of resumes.
+Imagine if you worked in public accounting and had to hire someone from hundreds of resumes.
 You are not going to take note of every candidate’s score and rank them from lowest to highest in order to make your decision.
 This would negate all the other important factors that are necessary to be an outstanding employee.
 Sometimes it can even come off as arrogant if you put your high scores down among a sea of applicants who did not.
 Remember, all they want to know is if you passed, and here’s why.

 It’s public knowledge that the CPA exam is by far one of the most difficult tests in the nation.
 Committing to take the exam requires hundreds of hours of study and dedication.
 Passing the exam means much more than the numerical value of your score; it speaks to your ability to take challenges head on and your ambitious work ethic.
 This is what matters to employers, not the exact score you got on the exam.
 A good equivalent would be to state the prestigious university you went to on your resume, but leave out your transcript and grades.